cromonHarry/Vocab-LLM-Quiz/README.md

 ## Model and Training

-The local AI assistant uses a custom fine-tuned model based on Llama3.2-1b.
+The local AI assistant uses a custom fine-tuned model based on Qwen2.5-7b.
 The fine-tuning process involved:
-1. Generating question hints for 10,000 samples using GPT-4o
+1. Generating question hints for around 12,000 samples using GPT-4o-mini
 2. Converting to Alpaca format for knowledge distillation
-3. Fine-tuning the Llama3.2-1b model with this dataset
+3. Fine-tuning the Qwen-2.5-7b model with this dataset

 You can find:
-- The fine-tuned model at: [CromonZhang/English-1B](https://huggingface.co/CromonZhang/English-1B)
+- The fine-tuned model at: [CromonZhang/Qwen-2.5-7b-sharpmouse](https://huggingface.co/CromonZhang/Qwen-2.5-7b-sharpmouse)
-- Training code and dataset at: [Google Drive](https://drive.google.com/file/d/10syfEXcb7wrEKPVVJ4fxygfbiRSjFPXt/view?usp=sharing)
+- Training code and dataset at: [Google Drive](https://drive.google.com/drive/folders/1cafndkxKU5DvHbRHA3rk_n8JwpGnlklh?usp=sharing)

 ## Future Improvements